 Here are some quick tips for reducing stress and pain:

 - Exercise – releases endorphins.
 Yoga and Tai Chi are good forms of exercise along with traditional methods like walking or going to the gym.

 - Sleep – six to eight hours are important.

 - Modify the routine that’s not working for you – make a small change and do it consistently.

 - Relax – do something you like to do a couple of times a week.
 Call a friend, walk the dog, listen to music, for example.
 As we all know that everyone manages stress in different ways, some people even look into finding the best online dispensary to buy weed, which helps them reduce their stress.
+You can even buy bongs and pipes online.
 Although this method is not for everyone, I guess anything is alright in moderation and if it’s being done legally.

 If your life is continually stressful and pain plagues you, reach out for help before your health deteriorates.
 Do not wait to see if the pain will go away in 6 months, or 8 months.
 Try some of the tips mentioned earlier.
 If your symptoms continue for 3-4 months, see your primary care doctor, pain specialist, or therapist